First Input Delay (FID) is a performance indicator that measures the time between a user’s input and the screen responding to that input.

 First Input Delay (FID) only accounts for the first interaction.
 It measures only input delay, not the processing time of event handlers or the delay in displaying the next frame.
 In contrast, INP considers all page interactions.

-This update means that while it is essential to measure and optimize your web pages for FID, you should slowly shift and start measuring INP as a Core Web Vitals metric as well.
+This update meant that while it is essential to measure and optimize your web pages for FID, you should start measuring & optimizing INP as a Core Web Vitals metric.
 Read our article on how to optimize your web pages for INP.

 1. First Input Delay is much more actionable than Time to Interactive as it can be used to identify and diagnose issues with your app’s performance.